-^aOriginal has: tikhulu.
+aOriginal has: tikhulu. bOriginal has: baphetse.

+'''

+(NM)He is Maloyi?

+(LM)He is Maloyi.

+(HD) ≪What are> the tibongo of other women bear Mambas?

+(LM)I do not know who bears Mamba...

+... or Magadlela and Ntfulini.

+[p55]

+(NM) LaVundlamati is a wife of Maloyi.

+[p56]

+She was of the Shongwes.

+(LM)The mother of Mbatjane.

+(HD)Maloyi was a hero, but was he also a chief?

+(LM)The reason why, as I have spoken, was that he was umntfwanenkhosi.
+He had his own sive.

+[p57]

+Subject to there, he was then given this kingship because of his heroism.

+(HD)Were there chief s placed under...

+.../Maloyi?\

+(LM)There are none.

+(HD)Or tindvuna?

+(LM)There are none, tindvuna are bantfwabenkhosi. [p58] They were put sin control by Maja.

+They were tindvuna here.
+Even today, his children are in controlb.

+He put in Bizwayo.

+[p59]

+He put in Mliba /both of Mamba\.

+(NM)<He put in> Mtfwalolii.

+(LM)Also of the Mamba.

+He aslo put in Newabilii of Hlanzeliv, at Sicilwenilv.

+bOriginal has: emakhosikati.

-^bOriginal has: baphetse.
+cOriginal has: sikhulu.

+'''

+'''

 (HD)At the time of these people who you have counted as tindvuna, who was the Mamba king?

 (LM)It was Maja.

-(HD)Did the Mamba kings ever have tinsila?
+(HD)Did the Mamba kings ever have tinsilac?

 Tinsila msiti.

 (LM)[p61] They do have them.

-(HD)During the time of Maloyi were there tinsila^d?
+(HD)During the time of Maloyi were there tinsilad?

 (LM)I don't know.

-(HD)Did they have tinceku^{}?
+(HD)Did they have tincekua?

 (LM)They were present.

 (HD)<Did they have> sigodlo?

-(LM)There is no sigodlo here, in our place^b. [p62]
+(LM)There is no sigodlo here, in our placeb.

+[p62]

 (HD)Which people did Mamba and Maloyi find here when they arrived?

 (LM)It seems they found the people of Hlanze.

 (HD)Where did they find them?

 (LM)I do not know whether they were found by this Mamba or what.

-(NM) They were found at Sitfobelweni^{hi}.
+(NM) < They were found > at Sitfobelweni TM.

+[p63]

 (HD)Are <the Hlanze> still under the Mamba people?

 (LM)Yes.

-(HD)Who else are found living under the Mamba people?
+(HD) Who else are found living under the Mamba people?

 (LM) Awu!
 I don't know, truly, I would be lying!

+[p64]

-(HD)≪What about the> people of Nhleko[No]?
+(HD)≤What about the> people of Nhlekohii?

-(LM)The Nhleko people were likhandza^c.
+(LM)The Nhleko people were likhandza.
 They were chiefs.
-We found them in this area^d.
+We found them in this area.

+'''

-^ctinsila: literally body dirt, intimately linked to person, even once removed, thus a powerful cantrip.
+ctinsila: literally body dirt, intimately linked to person, even once removed, thus a powerful cantrip.
 People known as tinsila (or tinsila msiti) are chosen from specific clans to protect the king against magic of this type (imsiti soot, or helper).

-^dtinsila; literally body dirt, intimately linked to a person (even once it is removed), thus can be used in a poweful cantrip.
+&lt;sup>dtinsila; literally body dirt, intimately linked to a person (even once it is removed), thus can be used in a poweful cantrip.
 People known as tinsila (or tinsili msiti) are chosen from specific clans to protect the king against magic of this type (umsiti: helper, assitant, accomplice; soot, charred medicine (Rycroft, Dict. p.92)).

-^atinceku: special royal attendants.
+&lt;sup>atinceku: special royal attendants.

-^bOriginal has: kitsi.
+bOriginal has: kitsi.

-^c(ba)likhandza: literally people found ahead, ie. they were found in situ by the Mambas.
+&lt;sup>c(ba)likhandza: literally people found ahead, ie. they were found in situ by the Mambas.

-^dOriginal has: mhlaba.
+dOriginal has: mhlaba.

-The reason why we gained control[°] over them is because, when Maloyi had gone to fetch Somhlolo, they took up arms^t against kaMamba and raided our cattle.
+The reason why we gained control over them is because, when Maloyi had gone to fetch Somhlolo, they took up arms against kaMamba and raided our cattle.
 These are the Nhleko people.